AlbertoIbarra/DataViz_Course/Data Descriptions/nycflights.md

 * The table `airlines` contains the look up airline names (16) from their carrier codes:

-    + `carrier`, the two-letter abbreviation of the carrier name.
+    + `carrier_name`, the two-letter abbreviation of the carrier name.

     + `name`, the full name of the carrier.

-* The table `airports` contains metadata for all the airports (1,458) connected with the NYC area:
+* The table `airports` contains metadata for all the airports (1,458) connected with the NYC area, with 8 fields:

     + `faa`, the FAA airport code.

-    + `name`, the usual name of the aiport.
+    + `airport_name`, the usual name of the aiport.

     + `lon`, the longitude of the location of the airport.